-A faculty/staff member who observes a violation or has a violation reported to them in one or more of the above areas shall meet with the student to address the violation and review the Academic Integrity Incident Report with them.
+A faculty/staff member who observes a violation or has a violation reported to them in one or more of the above areas shall complete the Academic Integrity Incident Report.
+The faculty/staff member will then meet with the student to address the violation and review the report.
+If requested by the observer, the Dean may assign a designee to meet with the student.
 The faculty/staff member will then file the report with the Academic Advisor, Dean and the Provost's Office.
-This report will be kept in the Provost's Office for a period of five years after graduation or leaving the university.
+This report will be kept in the Provost's Office for a period of five years after the student graduates or leaves the university.
 Academic Departments or Schools may have additional policies and procedures that could provide further recommendations to the Provost's Office when instances of academic dishonesty are suspected.

-The Office of the Provost will keep a record of all Academic Integrity reports.
+The Provost's Office will keep a record of all Academic Integrity reports.
 On behalf of the faculty member, Academic Deans may access these records for assessment of patterns in past academic integrity incidents.
-In cases of egregious or repeated violations, it may be determined by the Dean that dismissal from the University is warranted.
-In this case, the Provost's Office and the student will be notified.
+In cases of egregious or repeated violations, the Dean may recommend to the Provost that dismissal from the University is warranted.